andrews1022/react-typescript-project-setup/notes/create-react-app.md

 export default GlobalStyle;
 ```

+- Next, go to the components folder: `cd .. && cd components`

+  - In here, create a new folder for App: `mkdir App`

+- Now, move `App.tsx` into this directory:

+  - First, `cd` back to the `src` directory
+  - From here, move the file to the App folder and rename it: `mv App.tsx components/App/index.tsx`

 - Go back to `index.tsx` in `src` and update the code to look like this:

 ```